afters/couch-incarnate/README.md

 ## Incarnation - the basic concept ##

 An incarnation is a CouchDB that is equivalent to a CouchDB view.
-Each document in it is of the form '{key: ..., value: ...}'.
+Like a view, this DB is based on map and reduce functions, and each document in it is of the form '{key: ..., value: ...}'.

+Once an incarnation is set up, you could add to it a design-doc with a view (or more), ending up with what is effectively a view of a view.

-An incarnation is based on a source DB, a map-function, a reduce function, and a group-level.
+More specifically, an incarnation is based on a source DB, a map-function, a reduce function, and a group-level.

 Contents are equivalent to the following query, if instead of an incarnation, a normal view were used, with the same map and reduce functions: